Number of data breaches in 2020 has almost doubled with 3,950 confirmed breaches against 2,103 recorded breaches in 2019!

 Although, by learning lessons from the recent data breaches, we can secure our organizations from emerging cyber threats.
 Here are some of the “must follow” security measures for your organization to stay secured in these unsecured times:

-- Educate your employees with security awareness training to help them in recognizing and combating emerging cyber threats.
+- Educate your employees with security awareness training to help them recognize and combat emerging cyber threats.

 - Incorporate phishing incident response tool to instantly report suspicious-looking and unsolicited emails.